errakeshm/angular-video-player/README.md

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 NOTE : This is not a responsive design nor intended to be one.
+Open only in your laptop/desktop to access its functionalities.

 ## Quirky functionalities